Outlook to 2030, 14th Edition

 Production in China is focused in Liaoning province.
 The main magnesia-producing region within Liaoning province is then split between two hubs; Dashiqiao in Yingkou and Haicheng in Anshan.
 Dashiqiao has less magnesite resources but more processing companies, while Haicheng has larger magnesite resources and primary processing companies.
-Mining of magnesite and production of magnesia in both has been affected severely by a combination of very limited provision of explosives for mining and environmental inspections by the government, leading to plant closures.
+Mining of magnesite and production of magnesia in both has been affected since 2018 by a combination of very limited provision of explosives for mining and environmental inspections by the government, leading to plant closures.

 Robust Chinese government anti-pollution measures reaching out across the country’s mining industry over the last three years prompted the closure of many magnesia calcination and fusion plants.
 This led to a sudden reduction in supplies and concern over the future of China’s magnesium compounds supply chain.
 As well as the issue of plant closures due to environmental inspections, government control of explosives interrupted magnesite ore extraction and thus feedstock to caustic calcined (CCM), dead burned (DBM), and fused magnesia (FM) plants.
 Logistics both within China and worldwide were then disrupted significantly by the COVID-19 pandemic.
 Domestic Liaoning logistics are reported to have recovered quickly, with some reports of highway tolls being lifted during early 2020, but Rest of World (RoW) demand has now been compromised by the virus.